Schedule a Consultation

 Request an appointment online with a UVM Medical Group cardiologist.

-Congestive heart failure occurs when your heart muscle can’t pump enough blood to meet your body’s needs.
-The heart is too weak or stiff to pump or fill with blood efficiently.
-Congestive heart failure often develops after other conditions, such as coronary artery disease (narrowed heart arteries) or high blood pressure, have damaged or weakened your heart muscle.
+Congestive heart failure happens when your heart can’t pump enough blood to meet your body’s needs.
+The heart is too weak or stiff to pump blood efficiently.
+It often develops after other conditions, such as coronary artery disease (narrowed heart arteries) or high blood pressure, have damaged or weakened the heart muscle.

 - General Cardiologists

 - Interventional Cardiologists

 - Cardiothoracic Surgeons

 Congestive heart failure cannot be reversed, but it can be prevented and treated.
 The key to effective prevention is to control the risk factors and conditions that contribute to it, such as:

 The symptoms of congestive heart failure vary slightly depending on whether the condition is chronic or acute.
 Typically acute systems can be more severe and start or get worse suddenly.
 Chronic symptoms are similar but not as severe.
 Symptoms include: